k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: prevent magic lamps from being extinguished when entering a pool
 - Fix: characters with ultravision shouldn't be visible in dark
 - Fix: boomerang sear damage
+- Don't allow supermaterials to be erodeproofed
+- Fix: gemstone is a supermaterial